day50-dev/sidechat/README.md

 [demo.webm](https://github.com/user-attachments/assets/9e8dd99a-510b-4708-9ab5-58b75edf5945)

-You should also use `sqa` which you can use to pipe anything into the context.
+You should also use `sqa` which can pipe anything into the context.
 Here's an example:
 ![out](https://github.com/user-attachments/assets/62318080-9d67-41de-921b-976ad61e1122)

 You need a modernish version of [fzf](https://github.com/junegunn/fzf), [streamdown](https://github.com/kristopolous/Streamdown) and [simonw's llm](https://github.com/simonw/llm).
 You can use it for free via openrouter.